Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon RX 6900 XT, which makes use of a 7 nm design.
-AMD has set the core speed at 1825 MHz.
-The GDDR6 RAM runs at a speed of 2000 MHz on this particular model.
+Compare all of that to the Radeon RX 6900 XT, which uses a 7 nm design.
+AMD has clocked the core speed at 1825 MHz.
+The GDDR6 RAM works at a frequency of 2000 MHz on this particular model.
 It features 5120 SPUs as well as 320 Texture Address Units and 128 Rasterization Operator Units.

 Display Graphs